Kontrast umschalten

 The overarching long-term scientific mission of CECAD is to develop effective, evidence-based prevention strategies for major aging-associated diseases, with the aim to extend the healthy lifespan and to mantain quality of life during aging.

-Based on breakthrough discoveries of CECAD scientists in the previous funding periods, CECAD has expanded its scope in its third funding period beyond the analysis of cell-autonomous stress signaling pathways to the investigation of the role of inter-organ communication and the integration of internal signals and external environmental cues in the aging process.
+Based on breakthrough discoveries of CECAD scientists in the previous funding periods, CECAD has expanded its scope beyond the analysis of cell-autonomous stress signaling pathways to the investigation of the role of inter-organ communication and the integration of internal signals and external environmental cues in the aging process.
 CECAD scientists are exploring the key mechanisms of aging in three defined research areas.

 • Technology and technology development, comprising the CECAD facilities that implement state-of-the-art methodologies